-Accessibility Resources must be notified one week in advance if a computer is required to administer a test/exam.

-- Accessibility Resources must be notified one week in advance of any computer program required to administer a test/exam. - Accessibility Resources must be notified one week in advance if a CD player is required to administer a test/exam.
+- Accessibility Resources must be notified one week in advance if a computer is required to administer a test/exam. - Accessibility Resources must be notified one week in advance of any computer program required to administer a test/exam. - Accessibility Resources must be notified one week in advance if there will be a listening portion of the test.